• Free Tours

 However, the exterior can be considered quite plain compared to the interior.

-Imagine attending a concert surrounded by over the top sculptures, colourful tiles and wrought iron creations, topped with the most impressive stained-glass skylight.
+Imagine attending a concert surrounded by over-the-top sculptures, colourful tiles and wrought iron creations, topped with the most impressive stained-glass skylight.

 Some purists say it is too distracting when listening to concerts here!